 Christina M. Hansen, Psy.D. received her doctorate in Clinical Psychology from Minnesota School of Professional Psychology/Argosy University, with an emphasis in Neuropsychology and Health Psychology.
 Her coursework is from an American Psychological Association (APA) accredited program.
 Her clinical internship was at Palos Behavioral Health Professionals, in the Chicago area, where she received training in individual psychotherapy, parenting therapy, and psychological assessment.
 She has worked in both hospital settings as well as private practice.
 Dr. Hansen has received specialized training in pediatric psychology and neuropsychological evaluation.
 Her clinical work has included individual, family, and group psychotherapy, as well as psychological, psychoeducational, and neuropsychological evaluations for children, adolescents, and adults.
 Her professional interests are psychotherapy with children and families, psychoeducational assessments, neuropsychological evaluations as well as divorce and post-divorce family problems.
 She also speaks Spanish.
 Dr. Hansen is a Licensed Psychologist.

 Dr. Hansen serves on several boards and committees.
 She is currently on the Board of Association of Family Law Professionals, for which she serves as President, as well as on the Planning and Definitions subcommittees.
 She is also secretary for the local chapter of MADD.
 She is involved in the Florida Bar, Family Law Section, serving on the dependency committee at this time.
-She partakes in charity activities throughout the community, including Autism Speaks, Habitat for Humanity, and Family Resource Center of SW Florida's Silent Auction.
+She partakes in charity activities throughout the community, including Autism Speaks and Habitat for Humanity.
 In the past, she has served on the board of the Family Resource Center of SW Florida, CHADD, and volunteered in Community Cooperative Ministries Inc.'s preschool program.